Fanny Price: The ending

 Sir Thomas takes a long time to recover, examining his conscience and past motives.
 As he regains confidence, he comes to depend more on Fanny, treating her as a much loved daughter.
 Byrne finds in Mansfield Park an exploration of the role of parents in raising their children and forming their moral characters.
 Over time, Sir Thomas has gradually changed his view of his niece.
 At first he felt that she was not the social equal of his daughters.
 At the end, he acknowledges her advantages in starting from hardship in her parents' home, and recognises his failings in guiding his own daughters.
 Over time, Edmund proposes to Fanny and is delighted to find that she has always loved him.

 Austen's sister, Cassandra, thought Fanny should have married Henry, but despite their arguing about the matter, Jane stood firm.
 At the end of the book, the narrator suggests that if Henry had been more patient, Fanny would probably have accepted him.
-Additionally, Fanny's beloved cousin Edmund, whom she longed to marry, might have married Mary, had Mary not destroyed her own reputation by attempting to justify her brother's scandalous affair.
+Additionally, Edmund, whom she longed to marry, might have married Mary, had Mary not destroyed her own reputation by attempting to justify her brother's scandalous affair.
 Some commentators, like Thomas Edwards, see this as a rare weakness in the text, believing that if Fanny had accepted Henry, the narcissistic regency rake would have soon lost interest and turned his attentions elsewhere.
-Even in the text, Mary speculates that if they had married, Henry would have satisfied himself with the occasional dalliance.
+In the text, Mary speculates that if they had married, Henry would have satisfied himself with the occasional dalliance.

 Colleen Sheehan concludes that "just as Fanny tries to remain a bystander to the production of Lovers’ Vows but is drawn into the action, we the audience of bystanders are drawn into participation in the drama of Mansfield Park.
 Austen does not save Henry and Mary Crawford in this work; only they could save themselves.
 Neither does she save her readers.
 Our judgement must be our own."